as-troska/AutoSteamGrid/Readme.md

 -----------

 AutoSteamGrid is a short Python script automating the process of setting posters to games that only have banners in your Steam library grid-view.
-It has been tried on a library of
+It has been tried on a library of about 3000.
+Please note that takes quite some time to finish.
+Your results should be visible in your Steam library as the script is running.

 Requirements
 ------------